rcos/CSCI-4470-OpenSource/Labs/Lab7.md

 Graduate Admssions dataset is [available in R](http://www.ats.ucla.edu/stat/data/binary.csv) If you issue a R Command str(admissions) tells you what the columns of this data set contain (namely admit (0 or 1), GRE score, GPA and Rank).
 There are 400 data points.
 First you have to convert the numerical entries into class variables) - These two command of R will do that

+In R Studio select import dataset, import as CSV then rename the dataset from binary to admissions.

 col_names <- names(admissions)

 admissions[,col_names] <- lapply(admissions[,col_names] , factor)